Managing Configuration of a Distributed System with Apache ZooKeeper

 One of the steps towards building a successful distributed software system is establishing effective configuration management.
-It is a complex engineering process which is responsible for planning, identifying, tracking and verifying changes in the software and its configuration as well as maintaining configuration integrity throughout the life cycle of the system.
+It is a complex engineering process that is responsible for planning, identifying, tracking, and verifying changes in the software and its configuration, as well as maintaining configuration integrity throughout the life cycle of the system.

 Let’s consider how to store and manage configuration settings of the entire system and its components using Apache ZooKeeper, a high-performance coordination service for distributed applications.